Contact Us

 The recent changes to FedRAMP can understandably create some confusion for FedRAMP-authorized CSPs, especially given the evolving processes and new guidelines.
 However, it’s important for CSPs with existing FedRAMP authorizations to stay the course and remain focused on executing their continuous monitoring (ConMon) activities and annual assessments.

-Despite potential future changes, the core requirement to maintain a secure and compliant environment remains unchanged.
+Despite future program changes, the core requirement to maintain a secure and compliant environment remains unchanged.
 Regular ConMon ensures your system stays in alignment with FedRAMP’s rigorous security standards, while annual assessments allow for a thorough review and update of your security posture for agency customers.

 By adhering to these activities, CSPs not only maintain their FedRAMP compliance but also reinforce their commitment to security, which is essential for ongoing relationships with federal agencies and customers.
 Even with the uncertainty of new rules and updates, staying proactive in these key areas will ensure continued success and readiness for any future shifts in FedRAMP requirements.